stevemclaugh/pennsound-metadata/README.md

 ## PennSound Metadata Setup

 - Install [LibreOffice](https://www.libreoffice.org/).
-(Editing this CSV table with Excel will mangle the file.)
+(Editing this CSV with Excel will mangle the file.)

 - Install [GitHub Desktop](https://desktop.github.com/) and create a GitHub account if you don't already have one.